FUE vs FUT

 Follicular Unit Transplantation (FUT) is also referred to as the “strip” procedure.
 A long, thin sliver of tissue removed from the donor area in the back and sides of the scalp.
 Individual follicular units are removed from that strip through stereo-microscopic dissection.
 The wound edges are closed leaving a single, generally fine linear scar.

 In Follicular Unit Excision (FUE), hair is harvested through small circular incisions over a considerably larger area of the donor area leaving tiny, round, white scars.
-FUE procedures have grown increasingly popular due to the development of new technology to assist process, such as the ARTAS® Robotic Hair Transplant System.
+FUE procedures have grown increasingly popular due to the development of new technology to assist process, such as the ARTAS®iXi robotic systemic Hair Transplant System.

 However, FUT or “Strip” procedures still provide excellent results and are preferred by some.
-For best results, consult a hair restoration specialist like Dr. Baiju Gohil to evaluate which procedure will create the best outcome for your lifestyle and type of hair loss.
+For optimal results, consult a hair restoration specialist like Dr. Barsoumian to evaluate which procedure will create the best outcome for your lifestyle and type of hair loss.

 Follicular Unit Transplant (FUT)